STLCANN

 Biography

 Katina joined VCR in 2019 excited and motivated to help families, parents, and children by sharing her life experiences, prior work experience, and her education.
-She serves as a Family Engagement Specialist through PACT-STL, which involves connecting with families throughout the community to reduce entry into foster care.
-She helps connect families to the resources that can help families be their best version of themselves.
+She serves as a Family Support Partner, bringing lived experience to her role of walking alongside families.
+She helps connect families to the resources that can help them be their best version of themselves.

 Outside of VCR Katina enjoys spending time with her four boys, expressing their spiritual beliefs, and networking and meeting new people from all walks of life.